Logiqx/wca-ipy/docs/Future_Options.md

 2. Secondly and most significantly is that an updated SQL script would have to be provided to the WCA team every time a new competitor provides (or removes) their consent.
 It would make the consent process a lot more clunky and place more burden on everybody involved.

 The benefit of option 3 is that it would ensure that additional senior competitors will NOT be disclosed to the senior rankings team.
-It is however the least favoured option due to the burdens it would place on everybody involved and any risks relating to options 1 and 2 can be mitigated through a [Legitimate Interests Assessment](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/how-do-we-apply-legitimate-interests-in-practice/) (LIA) as described earlier.
+It is however the least favoured option due to the burdens it would place on everybody involved and any minor risks relating to options 1 and 2 can be mitigated through a [Legitimate Interests Assessment](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/how-do-we-apply-legitimate-interests-in-practice/) (LIA) and suitable agreement, guaranteeing that WCA IDs of senior competitors will not be shared with anyone outside of the senior rankings team or used for purposes other than the senior rankings.

 ## Conclusion